-Our top pick: Jasper
+Our top pick: Surfer

-If you want to know why we like Jasper so much, and what we believe are some other great AI writer tools (there are a few you definitely need to check out below), then keep reading!
+If you want to know why we like Surfer so much, and what we believe are some other great AI writer tools (there are a few you definitely need to check out below), then keep reading!